jackjwilson/jackjwilson.github.io/about.markdown

 title: about
 permalink: /about/
 ---
-I am a lecturer in linguistics at the University of Salford.
+I am a Lecturer in Linguistics at the University of Salford.
 My research attempts to address the following question:

 __What is meaning in language and how does it differ from meaning we find elsewhere?__